Justin Amash: Post-U.S. House

 In May 2022, Amash spoke at the Libertarian Party National Convention.

 In November 2022, Amash tweeted that he would be willing to serve as a "nonpartisan" Speaker of the United States House of Representatives, receiving support from Colorado Governor Jared Polis.
 During the voting for the Speaker on January 4, 2023, Amash arrived at the U.S. Capitol in order to offer himself as a candidate, but did not receive any votes.
 In an interview with Reason, he said he would "Open up the process" for creating and passing legislation and criticized Speaker candidate Kevin McCarthy as someone who "cares only about power" rather than policy.
 He says that “If we want to get back to a world where we’re talking about policies rather than personalities, you have to let everyone participate.
 Allowing the legislative process to work will disempower the theatrics."

 Career after Congress

 2024 U.S. Senate candidacy

 In January 2024, Amash announced an exploratory committee to consider running in the 2024 United States Senate election in Michigan as a Republican.
 On February 29, 2024, he formally announced his entry into the race.

 On August 6, 2024, Amash lost the primary election to former U.S. Representative Mike Rogers.
 He received 15.7% of the vote, a distant second.

 2025 LNC Chair candidacy

 Following the resignation of former Libertarian National Committee Chair Angela McArdle, Amash announced that he was considering running for the vacant position.
+He later declined any nominations for Chair.